Vancouver is not a city whose name you’ll hear surface often, when it comes to sexy international cities. I’m not sure why… It should be.

 Burn calories while you eat on a 2.5-hour walking cultural and culinary tour of Little Italy.
 You’ll explore 8 food specialties while learning how the Italian community flourished in this city.

 Where to Stay in Vancouver

-Upon first appearance, the dorm rooms at Samesun can look a little unkept, however the hostel is pretty efficient and after a couple of days, I realized it was a good deal.
-There are lockers for storage, fresh linens and free continental breakfast in the mornings.
+Samesun Hostel can look a little unkept at first glance, but the hostel is pretty efficient, is a great location on Granville Street and is a good deal for budget travelers who don’t mind hostelling.
+There are lockers for storage, fresh linens and free continental breakfast in the morning.
 They also have a luggage storage area for large luggage such as snowboards, skiis etc. The hostel also has a daily activities outting list for solo travelers or friends looking to sightsee under guided wing.
-Located a few blocks from the metro and on a bus line in the heart of downtown, the location is great.
-There are bars, 7 Eleven and hole-in-the-wall eateries.
-Shared bathrooms and hallways can look a little old but it felt safe.
-At night you can hear when neighborhood bars let out, so if you’re a light sleeper, best bring your earplugs.
+Tip: If you’re a light sleeper, bring your earplugs as its located next to a nightclub.
 Location: 1018 Granville Street, V6Z 1L5 Vancouver, Canada

 How much time do you need in Vancouver?

 Firstly, depending upon what you like experiencing, budget and sightseeing, longer is always better.
 I had close to four days and I tested a variety of travel modes, which I share below.
 I would say around five days are worthwhile if you want to enjoy Vancouver at your leisure.
 I’d obviously recommend more days if you wanted to get out of Vancouver to explore its nature parks, go glamping or get out to Whistler .

 Getting to and from Vancouver Airport